microsoft/terminal/doc/cascadia/Command-Palette-spec.md

 `ShortcutActionDispatch`, with a single `PerformAction(ShortcutAction)` method (and events for each action). `AppKeybindings` will be initialized with a reference to the `ShortcutActionDispatch` object, so that it can call `PerformAction` on it.
-Aditionally, by having a singular `ShortcutActionDispatch` instance, we won't need to re-hook up the ShortcutAction keybindings each time we re-load the settings.
+Additionally, by having a singular `ShortcutActionDispatch` instance, we won't need to re-hook up the ShortcutAction keybindings each time we re-load the settings.